If you own a diesel car, you’ll most likely have a diesel particulate filter (DPF).

 It’s also worth noting that the older or bigger the car, usually, the more expensive it is to replace.

 You can find them cheaper online, but it’s important to be wary of the seller.
-DPFs are not universal, so you need to make sure it’s the right one for your vehicle and that its quality is assured.
+Diesel particulate filters are not universal, so you need to make sure it’s the right one for your vehicle and that its quality is assured.

 Failing to do so can create even greater problems resulting in a bigger bill.